Innovative and memorable 2020 social media projects

 Campaign 12: Lidl UK | #LidlChristmas

-We hope these campaigns are an inspiration for your social media strategies in 2021.
+We hope these campaigns are an inspiration for your social media strategies.
 Good luck!